Don Juan Triumphant: In other works

 For the 1989 film The Phantom of the Opera, an aria of Don Juan Triumphant was composed by Misha Segal.
-His original compositions received acclaim despite the films poor reception, with one reviewer saying, "The super soundtrack and operatic opportunities fizzle when they're muted, as if director Dwight Little is afraid too much great music will dull the senses of the primary audiences Englund will bring to the box office."
+His original compositions received acclaim despite the film's poor reception, with one reviewer saying, "The super soundtrack and operatic opportunities fizzle when they're muted, as if director Dwight Little is afraid too much great music will dull the senses of the primary audiences Englund will bring to the box office."
 Another reviewer, Malcolm L. Johnson, called his aria, "...a haunting little melody..." but theorized Segal wrote it, "...after listening to Andrew Lloyd Webber's music."
 While Johnson just theorized Segal was influenced by Webber, Jeff Simon of News Critic accused him of knocking off the Broadway composer, he said, "Misha Segal's music rips off Lloyd Webber's dotted rhythms, but to no avail."

 In Susan Kay's 1990 novel Phantom, it is mentioned that it was a piece solely based on passion and anger, as Erik's (the Phantom) childhood gypsy captor sardonically nicknamed him "Don Juan".
 When Christine hears Erik playing it, he remarks, "I raped her with my music."

 In Nicholas Meyer's 1993 novel The Canary Trainer, Sherlock Holmes attempts to recover the Phantom's copy of Don Juan Triumphant from beneath the Paris Opera, but is unable to locate it.
 He states that based on the portions he heard, it was a masterpiece, but admits that he may have got (uncharacteristically) caught up in the emotion of the moment, and that it may not have been so great after all.

 In Frederick Forsyth's 1999 novel The Phantom of Manhattan, which is a sequel to the musical, it is stated that Don Juan Triumphant was never performed again after its debut performance in the musical.
 During the novel, Erik composes a second play for Christine to perform, The Angel of Shiloh, about a love triangle between a Virginian plantation-owner's daughter, a deformed Connecticut officer, and a Virginian cavalryman set during the Battle of Shiloh during the American Civil War.